 Flying Bugs, Spiders & Insects Are NOT The Type of

-Company You Want On Your Watercraft This Summer
+Company You Want On Your Ski Boat This Summer

 Given that some spiders (such as the brown recluse) have venomous bites, protecting against them is common sense.
-Please remember that fishing boat application must be done before a boat is put in the waters of Caldwell.
+Please remember that fishing boat treatment must be done before a boat is put in the waters of Caldwell.